 4. Connecting with the people close to us.

 Tag Archives: Creatures

-Uncle: A century ago, theatre audiences were noisy.
+In the 1800s theatre audiences were noisy.
 If the entertainment was deemed poor the patrons would express their displeasure by heckling, or by throwing peanuts at the actors.
-The biggest nuisances were the less sophisticated patrons sitting in the … Continue reading
+The biggest nuisances were the less sophisticated patrons sitting in the cheap … Continue reading